Josverl/rt_typing/readme.md

 The goal is to be able to run code on a MicroPython board that contains include statements and typing annotations unchanged.

 By default the  `typing` module is not included in MicroPython.
+This repo contains an experiment enhancing the modules
+ - `typing`,
+ - `typing_extensions`,
+ - `abc`
+ - `collections.abc`
-This repo contains an experiment  the `typing` module, and the `abc` in MicroPython as a cross-compiled module or frozen code.
+in MicroPython as a cross-compiled module or frozen code.

 Micropython-lib PR
  - https://github.com/Josverl/micropython-stubs/issues/755#issuecomment-2136479507